Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_pipelines_with_snowpark_python/data_engineering_pipelines_with_snowpark_python.md

     * **Miniconda installed on your computer**.
 Download and install [Miniconda](https://conda.io/miniconda.html).
 Alternatively, you may use any other Python environment with Python 3.8.
 * SnowSQL
     * **SnowSQL installed on your computer**.
 Go to the [SnowSQL Download page](https://developers.snowflake.com/snowsql/) and see the [Installing SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html) page for more details.
+* Git
+    * **Git installed on your computer**.
+Check out the [Getting Started - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) page for more details.
+    * **Git configured with your username and email address**.
+If you haven't already done so please [set your Git username](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git#setting-your-git-username-for-every-repository-on-your-computer) and [set your Git email address](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address#setting-your-email-address-for-every-repository-on-your-computer) on your local computer.
 * Visual Studio Code with required extensions
     * **Visual Studio Code installed on your computer**.
 Check out the [Visual Studio Code](https://code.visualstudio.com/) homepage for a link to the download page.
     * **Python extension installed**.
 Search for and install the "Python" extension (from Microsoft) in the *Extensions* pane in VS Code.